mdaehl/scientific_feed_parser/README.md

 ```
 This works good for a single feed, but if you have multiple feeds (e.g., to keep the topics separated) it gets laborious.
 Therefore, you can define a constant source to target file mapping in the [config.yaml](misc/config.yaml) file and enable it by setting the flag ```-u``` to ```True```.
 There is a dummy example in the config as well.

+If you pass multiple feeds, the duplicates across the feeds are removed
+and the first unique element (based on the feed order in the config) is kept.
+There might be still duplicates in your feed, if duplicates are found in later parses, because feed viewer usually only
+update based on new entries and neglecting removed entries.
+Hence, this is cannot be fixed here.

 NOTE: Using the ```-u``` flag runs the script solely based on the config file and all other flags are ignored.

 ## Google Scholar confirmation